Ritwick2012/TensorMCMC/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of TensorMCMC is to implement Bayesian style tensor regression for tensor predictors and
-    scalar covariates with MCMC updates, C++ acceleration, prediction, and cross-validation utilities.
+**TensorMCMC** implements low-rank tensor regression for tensor predictors and scalar covariates using simple stochastic updates.
+It includes fast C++ routines for coefficient updates and prediction, and provides tools for cross-validation and error evaluation.

 ## Installation